 Since the turn of the century, there is a discussion raging on the limits to biomass use for energy purposes, in order to control man-made CO2 emissions.
 After having been greeted with enthusiasm at first, bioenergy is now met with many more restrictions.
 How do we look upon this after all these years?

 Would thinking about sustainability have originated just recently?
-Lit for instance by Rachel Carson’s book Silent Spring in 1962?
+Kindled for instance by Rachel Carson’s book Silent Spring in 1962?
 No, the founder of our thinking on sustainability lived much earlier, around 1700.
 He was a German nobleman, with the name Hans Carl von Carlowitz, a descendant of a family of stewards.
 He is famous in Germany but almost unknown elsewhere.
 His area in Saxony, the Ore Mountains, were rich in silver ore.
 But by the end of the 17th century, the silver mines, that employed a major workforce, were threatened in their existence.
 The problem was not that the ore was depleted – the problem was that the wood that served to support the mine galleries was depleted.
 Wood was also used for making charcoal, that served to melt the ore.
 For silver mining, major forests were cut down for many decades, without proper re-establishment.
 Brooks were canalized in order for wood to be transported from further away, but that just postponed the crisis and did not prevent it.
 Because of disregard of limits to biomass use, some mines had to close down because an essential tool was no longer available.

 Sustainability, already in the 18th century